Undergraduate Course Allocation through Competitive Markets: The Student Utility Model Calibration

+Each student can be enrolled in up to a maximum of five courses.
 We assume that the utility from taking multiple courses equals the sum of utilities of taking individual courses.
 The utility of taking no course is normalized to $u_{s0}=0$.
-Each student can be enrolled in up to a maximum of five courses.

 The parametric form for student utilities in equation \eqref{eq:student-utility-appendix} has three non-random components.
 The first, $Y'_s\theta$ is \textit{a horizontal component} that is determined solely by the student's characteristics.
-The vector of coefficients $\theta\in \mathbb{R}^{|{\cal A}||{\cal Y}|}$ that has $28$ elements in total to calibrate.
+The vector of coefficients $\theta\in \mathbb{R}^{|{\cal A}||{\cal Y}|}$ has $28$ elements in total to calibrate.
 The horizontal component determines the importance of taking courses for student $s$, with a larger value meaning student $s$ wants to enroll in more courses.
 This accounts for variability in the data in the number of courses taken by students from different colleges and years of study, as shown in Table \ref{tab:students-n-courses-taken}.

 The second component, $Y'_s\Gamma H_c$, is an \textit{interaction term} that determines the heterogeneity of students' preferences over courses.
-We restrict the matrix $\Gamma$ to have $49$ independent parameters $\gamma_{aa'}$, where $a$ is student $s$'s college and $a'$ is course $c$'s college.
-The matrix $\Gamma$ accounts for heterogeneity in patterns of course enrollment across colleges observed in the data demonstrated in Table \ref{tab:percent-courses-outside-college}.
-For example, students from college $A$ take $71\%$ of courses from their home college, while more than $95\%$ of courses taken by students from college $C$ are courses outside their home college.
+We restrict the matrix $\Gamma$ to have $49$ independent parameters $\gamma_{aa'}$, where $a$ is student $s$'s college and $a'$ is course $c$'s college. $\Gamma$ accounts for the heterogeneity in patterns of course enrollment across colleges.
+For example, Table \ref{tab:percent-courses-outside-college} shows students from college $A$ take $71\%$ of courses from their home college, while more than $95\%$ of courses taken by students from college $C$ are courses outside their home college.

-The third component $z_c$ is \textit{a vertical component} that determines the attractiveness of course $c$.
-This component is common among students and determines the quality of the course.
-The number of vertical components coincides with the number of courses, $756$.
+The third component $z_c$ is a \textit{vertical component} that determines the attractiveness of course $c$.
+This component is common among all students.